adsric/devtools/README.md

 ## Browser Support

-At present, GulpKit officially supports the last two versions of the following browsers:
+At present, Dev Kit officially supports the last two versions of the following browsers:

 * Chrome
 * Edge